 8. Pocket Money

 Platforms like Pigzbe demonstrate the sprawling nature of blockchain adoption.
 Their Piggy-Wallet™ is a blockchain piggy bank with its own token, Wollo (WLO).
 It allows parents to give children pocket money to spend (in-app on Pigzbe games) or store in their own Piggy-Wallet™.
-The Pigzbe system also includes hand-held devices: Pigzbe Pink is a game controller and notifier for kids, Pigzbe Black is a cold storage wallet for parents and adults.

 9. Personal Finance